HOME • SEARCH • EMAIL • ABOUT

 - Powdered sun-dried root, boiled in sugar and butter, promotes weight gain and moderates menstrual discharge.

-- In West Bengal, India, raw tubers are eaten as astringent and to treat blood dysentery.
+West Bengal, India, raw tubers are eaten as astringent and to treat blood dysentery.
 Juice of tubers given with one glass of cow milk for seven days to increase lactation.
 Sun-dried root powder, boiled in sugar and butter is used to promote weight gain and to moderate menstrual discharge.
 Tubers are used for general debility, spermatorrhea, fever, bronchitis, scorpion stings and menorrhagia.

 - Confection made of powdered root, equal parts of wheat flour and barley, milk, ghee, sugar and honey is used as a restorative for emaciated and debilitated children.